Simon P. Norton

-Simon Phillips Norton (28 February 1952 – 14 February 2019) was a mathematician in Cambridge, England, who worked on finite simple groups.
+Simon Phillips Norton (28 February 1952 – 13 February 2019) was a mathematician in Cambridge, England, who worked on finite simple groups.

 Education

 Simon Norton was born into a Sephardi family of Iraqi descent, the youngest of three brothers.

-From 1964 he was a King's Scholar at Eton College, where he earned a reputation as an eccentric mathematical genius.
+From 1964 he was a King's Scholar at Eton College, where he earned a reputation as an eccentric mathematical genius and was taught by Norman Routledge.
 He obtained an external first-class degree in Pure Mathematics at the University of London while still at the school, commuting to Royal Holloway College.

-He also represented the United Kingdom three years running at the International Mathematical Olympiad, and winning a gold medal each time.
+He also represented the United Kingdom at the International Mathematical Olympiad thrice consecutively starting from 1967, winning a gold medal each time and two special prizes in 1967 and 1969.

 He then went up to Trinity College, Cambridge, and achieved a first in the final examinations.